Anglo-Soviet Treaty of 1942: Agreement

 A military alliance was to last until the end of World War II, and a political alliance was to last 20 years.
 The treaty was signed in London on 26 May 1942 by British Foreign Secretary Anthony Eden and Soviet Foreign Minister Vyacheslav Molotov.

 The treaty was bilateral.
 Absent from the discussions were the other Allies, including the United States, Canada, Australia, New Zealand, British India and the Republic of China.
 Also not represented were the Allies that had governments-in-exile, such as Czechoslovakia and France, whose countries were being occupied by Germany, despite the Soviets' initial aim being to direct those countries' postwar structure.

 Significance

 The treaty represented a transition for Britain, which sacrificed some of its superpower status because of its weakened military state but still exerted diplomatic power during the negotiations.

-Despite the successful creation of the United Nations, the alliance of the Soviet Union with the United Kingdom, and the United States, ultimately broke down and evolved into the Cold War, which took place over the following half-century.
+Despite the Allies winning the war against the Axis powers, and the successful creation of the United Nations, the alliance of the Soviet Union with the United Kingdom and the United States ultimately broke down and evolved into the Cold War, which took place over the following half-century.